JawherBalti/Bitee-V-mobile/README.md

-# IPTV Mobile application
+# Bitee-V

-This project was bootstrapped with [Create Expo App]
+This project was bootstrapped with [Create Expo App].
+Bitee-V is an application that offers 3000+ free TV channels to watch online with a web and mobile version.

 ## Install dependencies